derekeder/derekeder.com/_posts/blog/2024-06-29-electrifying-our-old-oak-park-home-one-year-in.md

 _This is Part 4 of my series Electrifying Our Old Oak Park Home.
 [Read the rest here](/electrification/)._

-**Update - April 2025:** About a year after writing this, I learned about ComEd's [all-electric heat distribution rates](https://opcan.org/updates/comed-now-offers-50-rates-if-you-have-electric-heating), which lower our electricity bills by about 50%.
-With this factored in, our payback period is now between 10 and 13 years, or 1-3 years sooner!
+**Update - April 2025:** About a year after writing this, I learned about ComEd's [all-electric heat distribution rates](https://opcan.org/updates/comed-now-offers-50-rates-if-you-have-electric-heating), which lower our electricity bills by about 15%.
+With this factored in, our payback period is now between 10 and 15 years, a full year sooner!

 <hr />